Paul J. Crutzen, Nobel laureate who studied ozone and named new ‘Anthropocene’ era, dies at 87

 His death was announced by the Max Planck Institute for Chemistry in Mainz, where Dr. Crutzen directed the atmospheric chemistry department from 1980 until retiring in 2000.
 A spokeswoman for the institute, Susanne Benner, said he “suffered from several years of illness” but did not specify the cause.

 Dr. Crutzen was raised in the Nazi-occupied Netherlands and initially worked as an engineer, not a scientist.
-Though he dreamed of an academic career, he enrolled at a technical school to spare his parents the cost of a university education, and built bridges in Amsterdam before starting a new life for himself in Sweden.
+Though he dreamed of an academic career, he enrolled at a technical school to spare his parents the cost of a university education and built bridges in Amsterdam before starting a new life for himself in Sweden.

 When he spotted a newspaper ad for a computer programming job at Stockholm College, he saw an opportunity.
 Despite lacking any experience, he applied for the position and got the job — and was soon sitting in on college classes, accumulating enough credits to get a master’s degree and apply for a doctorate program in meteorology.